Sam Kasiano: 2018: Melbourne Storm

 In Round 1 of the 2018 NRL season, Kasiano made his club debut for the Melbourne Storm against his former club the Canterbury-Bankstown Bulldogs, playing off the interchange bench in the 36–18 win at Perth Stadium.
 In round 6, Kasiano scored his first club try for the Storm in the 40–14 win over the Newcastle Knights at AAMI Park.
 Out of favour for much of the second half of the season, Kasiano played with Melbourne Storm affiliate Easts Tigers, where he played in the 2018 Queensland Cup Grand Final.
 He went onto represent Toa Samoa in the 2018 Pacific Rugby League Tests.

 2019-22: Catalans Dragons

 At the end of the 2018 NRL season Kasiano was released by Melbourne, and signed with Super League's Catalan Dragons.
 On 9 October 2021, Kasiano played for Catalans in their 2021 Super League Grand Final defeat against St. Helens.

 On 23 May 2022, it was announced that Kasiano had signed a contract to join Warrington for the 2023 Super League season.

+2023: Warrington

+Kasiano played 24 games for Warrington in the 2023 Super League season as Warrington finished sixth on the table and qualified for the playoffs.
+He played in the clubs elimination playoff loss against St Helens.

+2024: Dapto Canaries

+On 1 March 2024 it was reported that he had joined Dapto Canaries in the Illawarra Rugby League.

+2025: South Sharks

+On 6 February 2025 it was reported that he had joined Mackay & District Rugby League club Souths Sharks as player-coach.